badaix/snapcast/README.md

 How does is work
 ----------------
 The SnapServer reads PCM chunks from the pipe `/tmp/snapfifo`.
 The chunk is encoded and tagged with the local time.
-Supported codecs:
+Supported codecs are:
 * PCM: lossless uncompressed
 * FLAC: lossless compressed [default]
 * Vorbis: lossy compression